9 Signs you need a new accountant

 The problem is business owners can easily go through many years in business in complete faith that their finances are in safe hands.
 After all, your accountant has most likely passed numerous qualifications, belongs to governing bodies and has to adhere to strict codes of conduct.
 This makes it very difficult to spot whether your business is being held back or not.
 Unbeknownst to you, switching to a new accountant is a step you need to take to grow your business.

-So, how can you spot that it’s time for a new accountant?
+So, how can you spot that it’s time to find a new accountant service?
 Here are some things to look out for to help you come to that conclusion.

 1. No desire to understand your business